 Absolutely not!
 Many of our yoga instructors are vegan but in our past we were vegetarian, pescatarian, flexitarian, opportunitarian, omnivoire, and even eating meat, dairy, and eggs from factory farms and fast food restaurants.
 We are all in a process of transformation.

 I think I'm ready to get a mat... what sort of mat ought I to buy?

 I'm most in favor of the Jade/Harmony Rubber Mat because the grip is excellent, the materials are natural, and the price isn't too steep.
-This is the kind we have at the studio.
-I myself (this is Cal talking here) use the Manduka BlackMat which we also have in the studio.
+I myself (this is Cal talking here) use the Manduka BlackMat which we have as studio mats.
 It is quite sturdy, doesn't absorb moisture, and ought to last *forever* but it is really heavy so if you are on a bike or walking I wouldn't buy that one.

 Can I bring my kids?

 Quite possibly, yes.
 We have a front room (the Library) which has some couches and a lot of books.
 Kids could hang out there while you do yoga.
 We can lock the door so no one comes in.
 The question is: Would your child enjoy being unsupervised for 1.5 hours?

 No. We like it retro.
 It is actually an art form called web brutalism.

 Has anyone written a testimonial about Rubber Soul?

 Here's the first interview about Rubber Soul by Nico Issac in 2006.